 The grapevine can be trellised on a stake, rod, stainless steel cable system, or on a wooden trellis.
 For suitable wire rope system designs, see below.
 We recommend a medium version, but for larger/higher areas and fungus-sensitive, historical varieties-- choose a trellis in the heavy / massive design (they have increased wall distance).
-In exceptional cases, lighter systems -- the Easy Kits-- "Basic" and "Basic-S" -- or even Light Kits may be sufficient.
-For espaliers along walls, it is important that the main shoots of the vines (i.e. the branches) are tied to the trellis on the outside (at the front of the trellis).
-Fruit-bearing annual shoots, which will be cut off later in winter, can be tucked behind the trellis.
+In exceptional cases, lighter systems -- the easy kits-- basic and basic-s -- or even light kits may be sufficient.
+Important for wall espaliers: the main shoots of the vines (i.e. the branches), which become thicker, should be tied to the front of the trellis; fruit-bearing annual shoots, which will be cut off later in winter, can be tucked behind the trellis.